Preparring to Hike the Inca Trail to Machu Picchu

 What to bring.

-to help you understand what to expect and how to be best prepared.
+to help you understand what to expect, what kinds of conditions, altitude and distances are involved, and how to be best prepared.

 with any questions or concerns you have about best preparing for the Inca Trail.
 We'd love to help.